 People generally want the following in their relationships with others:

-- To be around people that like them.
+- To be around people that like or respect them.

 - To be around people that build them up, that help them learn and grow.